 The BuddyBoss App is a native mobile app for iOS and Android.
-The app itself is powered by the user’s phone hardware, however the content in the app is coming from APIs that request data from WordPress.
-The primary bottleneck to performance is how fast the API responses can be generated by WordPress, so the app does not have to wait a long time to receive an API response to get the data it requested.
+The app itself is powered by the user’s phone hardware, however, the content in the app is coming from APIs that request data from WordPress.
+The primary bottleneck to performance is how fast the API responses can be generated by WordPress, which determines how long the app will need to wait to receive an API response to get the data it requested.

 The benefits from caching are that individual page loads in the app are faster than the web, and the app can handle more concurrent users at a time than the web, as only a small percentage of the requests are actually going through WordPress.
 If some portion of your existing traffic shifts from the web version of your community to the app, you should actually see a reduced burden on your server resources, provided that you have enabled API caching.

 In the future, we will integrate this same technology into BuddyBoss Platform, to improve performance and scalability on the web platform, and to allow a user’s cached data to be automatically shared between the app and the web.

 We strongly recommend hosting the BuddyBoss App, and BuddyBoss Platform, on cloud hosting.
 Shared hosting is not powerful enough for an interactive application, and dedicated servers / virtual private servers are not able to scale up and down easily.
 With cloud hosting, you can easily increase the server’s resources as needed with little to no downtime.
 Make sure to read our Hardware Requirements section below to determine which hosting package you will need to purchase from your selected cloud host.